 In general, I work with natural fibres only, along with some regenerated cellulose fibres (rayon/viscose).
 An exception to this are those second-hand fibres that have come to me unidentified, as they also contain synthetic fibres.

-My product listings always feature a list of the materials used in a specific product and care instructions.
+My product listings in the web shop always feature a list of the materials used in a specific product and care instructions.
 If you have any questions about the materials I use, I’ll be happy to answer them—please be in touch!

 Wool is a natural material known for its warmth.
 When combined with silk fibres, the yarn gets a beautiful sheen.